-Most travellers to Australia will be starting or ending their visit with a few days in this iconic city, and with plenty of options to find a cheap hotel in Sydney it makes sense to stay for a few days for a bit of sun, culture and adventure.
+Most travellers to Australia will be starting or ending their visit with a few days in this iconic city, and with plenty of options to find a hotel in Sydney it makes sense to stay for a few days for a bit of sun, culture and adventure.

 Top Sydney Adventure Activities